10. Kane Brown by Kane Brown

 First things first: "Can't Be That Wrong" is about being in a bar, contemplating the godliness of cheating on a lover.
 It's actually a rewrite of her 1984 semi-hit "God Won't Get You," from the soundtrack to her film Rhinestone.
 The major lyrical difference comes in the chorus: for "That Can't Be Wrong," it goes (in part):

-I guess I should be singing 'Rock of Ages,'
+I guess I should be singing 'Rock of Ages,'as opposed to the chorus of "God Won't Get You:"

 'Amazing Grace,' some of those good songs.